Warishayat/MachineLearning-DeepLearning_DataScience100-Days/README.md

 <br>
 Today i read about the Multi layer perceptron notations, and all about the multi layer perceptron.
 <br>
+Today i do another project on mnist dataset.
 Today i read about forward propagation.
 <br>
 Today i do a project by using Artificial Neural Network.